-Each flag, except bit 6, is set by a falling edge on its associated input pin.
-To clear the flag, write one to the corresponding bit in KWIFG.
+Each flag is set by an active edge on its associated input pin.
+This could be a rising or falling edge based on the state of the KWPJ register.
+To clear the flag, write one to the corresponding bit in KWIFJ.